 The Backroom at Moody’s

-For years, Joshua Smith’s house-cured, smoked, and otherwise coddled meats at Moody’s Delicatessen have been landing on the charcuterie boards of top restaurants around town.
-With the opening of his dim and dapper wine-bar refuge next door, Smith is finally able to explore the full spectrum of his talents, which he polished in the posh kitchens of the Four Seasons.
+At charcuterie master Josh Smith’s dim and dapper wine-bar refuge next door to the original Moody’s Delicatessen, Smith explores the full spectrum of his talents, which he polished in the posh kitchens of the Four Seasons.
+A 2018 expansion made room for a raw bar with well-dressed crudo.
 Flatbreads—like his deconstructed Reuben loaded with pastrami, Swiss, and sauerkraut—are cranked out of a wood-fired copper oven.
-A red-sauce-soaked iron skillet delivers “Never the Same” Wagyu meatballs, hefty and handbuilt from a blend of high-quality scraps.
+A red-sauce-soaked iron skillet delivers “Never the Same” Wagyu meatballs, hefty and hand-built from a blend of high-quality scraps.
 And whole, slow-smoked rotisserie chicken, served with spaetzle and a pour-over of balsamic, bears finely crisped skin that gives way to a meltingly tender bird.
 Fancy?
 No, just awesome artisanship.

 468 Moody St., Waltham, 781-216-8732, moodyswaltham.com.

 — 28. —

 The perfect party size for visiting this South End eatery is four: Any less, and it’s too difficult to choose among executive chef Karen Akunowicz’s addictive, Asian-inspired small plates like kalbi-style short ribs with apple kimchi, or twice-cooked lamb belly stir-fried with hot mustard and Chinese long beans.
 Any more, and you won’t want to share.